peachyem/Cs325Project1/README.md

 This is the repo for my CS325 Project1.
 The purpose is to use Phi3 and python to read from a file and get a response.

+project notes:
+use pip install to install ollama to the env